Surfing Mexico – ALL Top Spots / Surf Towns [2025]

 A whopping 7,300+ kilometres of coastline strings along the Pacific Ocean, so there’s plenty of breaks for pretty much everyone who comes surfing Mexico!
-We now rank this among the top surf destinations on the planet, especially for intermediate surfers willing to travel to lesser-known spots on the hunt for tropical points that are 100% deserted.
+We now rank this among the top surf destinations on the planet, especially for intermediate surfers willing to explore a bit.

 An introduction to surfing in Mexico